jbat100/sonosthesia-unity-packages/packages/com.sonosthesia.adaptivemidi/README.md

-MIDI utilities for the sonosthesia project
+MIDI data containers and abstract output and input for the sonosthesia project